Recently I’ve been working on a Windows Phone app that comes with a good number of settings to implement.

 Yes, but how does it work?

-Both the GetGenericSetting and SetGenericSetting methods take an optional string parameter which defaults to the name of the calling property through the CallerMemberName attribute.
+methods take an optional string parameter which defaults to the name of the calling property through the CallerMemberName attribute.

 [box type=”info”]This means that whatever the property name is, the associated settings identifier will be the same.[/box]